danielbodnar/awesome-stars/README.md

 - [tagspaces/tagspaces](https://github.com/tagspaces/tagspaces) - TagSpaces is an offline, open source, document manager with tagging support
 - [evolus/pencil](https://github.com/evolus/pencil) - The Pencil Project's unique mission is to build a free and opensource tool for making diagrams and GUI prototyping that everyone can use.
 - [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - Your One-Stop Publication Workbench
-- [kubeshop/monokle](https://github.com/kubeshop/monokle) - 🧐 Monokle Desktop empowers you to better create, understand, and deploy YAML manifests with a visual UI that also provides policy validation and cluster insights.
 - [upscayl/upscayl](https://github.com/upscayl/upscayl) - 🆙 Upscayl - Free and Open Source AI Image Upscaler for Linux, MacOS and Windows built with Linux-First philosophy.
 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
 - [open-source-labs/SvelteStorm](https://github.com/open-source-labs/SvelteStorm) - SvelteStorm is an open-source IDE with a built-in Debugging window for viewing and debugging your Svelte project in real-time